LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 Batch script
 ~~~~~~~~~~~~

-We provided a shell script to go through the above steps in a
+We provided a shell script ``run_SNVAS.sh`` to go through the above
-pipeline.
-Please open and edit the run_SNVAS.sh file, and put it in
+steps in a pipeline.
+Please open and edit the ``run_SNVAS.sh`` file,
-the working directory where your BAM files are located.
+and put it in the working directory where your BAM files are
+located.
+Please check the description in the shell script.

 Interpret Results
 =================